jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Another use for directly interacting with the module loader is if you want to customize its behavior through configuration or even redefinition.

 At the time of this writing, there's a polyfill for the module loader API being developed (https://github.com/ModuleLoader/es6-module-loader).
 While details are scarce and highly subject to change, we can take a glimpse at what possibilities may eventually land.

+//TODO Kyle: "we can make an educated guess as to what possibilities"?

 The `Reflect.Loader.import(..)` call may support a second argument for specifying various options to customize the import/load task.
 For example: